 The distinctions are clear.
 The modifications restrictions of Ballot Measure 114 of the "overall capacity of, or that can be readily restored, changed, or converted" is not the same as "readily converted to accept", "capable of holding, or can readily be extended to hold", "readily restored or converted to accept" nor "readily restored or converted to accept" in the other statutes.
 The word "changed" does not exist in any of the other states' statutory definitions and, pursuant to statutory construction, changed must have a different meaning than converted.
-The court finds Mr. Springer showed demonstrably that the 10-round limited magazines on the market could be readily changed in under a minute's time to hold substantially more ammunition.
+The court finds Mr. Springer showed demonstrably that the ten-round limited magazines on the market can be readily changed in under a minute to hold substantially more ammunition.

-Further the court finds that the term "readily capable" has been defined by the caselaw in Oregon as applied to the felon in possession of a firearm under ORS 166.250(1)(c)(C).
-Gordon v.
-Rosenblum at 361.
+Further the court finds that the term "readily capable" has been defined by the caselaw in Oregon when applied to the Felon in Possession of a Firearm statute under ORS 166.250(1)(c)(C).
+See Gordon at 361.
 The legal standard is that a pistol which lacks a firing mechanism that could be replaced in three to four minutes by a gunsmith at a cost of \$6 as "readily capable of use as a weapon".
 State v.
 Gortmaker, 60 Or.
 App.
 723 (2008) cited by State v.
 Briney, 345 Or.
 505 (2008).
-This same concept analytically links with the idea of changing a magazines capacity to be readily capable of holding ammunition.
-The prior holdings by Oregon courts are more persuasive than an adopted language analysis in determining what the phrase means.
-The court finds that these two cases define "readily capable" and that Mr. Springer's testimony demonstrated that almost all detachable and most fixed magazines are readily capable of holding more than ten rounds of ammunition, thus banned under Ballot Measure 114.
+This same concept analytically links with the idea of changing a magazines capacity to be readily capable of holding ammunition making Mr. Springer's testimony particularly relevant.
+Prior holdings by Oregon courts are more persuasive than an adopted language analysis in determining what a phrase means.

+The court finds that these two cases define "readily capable", and Mr. Springer's testimony demonstrated that almost all detachable and most fixed magazines are readily capable of holding more than ten rounds of ammunition, thus meaning nearly all firearms are banned under Ballot Measure 114.

 Additionally, none of the other statutes contain the language "including any such device joined or coupled with another in any manner".
 This language was demonstrated to be important in Mr. Springer's testimony because most semi-automatic pistols can be joined together at the magazines to increase the rounds capable of being fired from ten to twenty.
 The court finds the restraint on coupling is a far more restrictive concept than the other statutes proffered since any detachable baseplate would allow for two ten-round magazines to be put together or coupled.
-This means since nearly all magazines have removable baseplates, they are banned under Ballot Measure 114.
+Since nearly all magazines have removable baseplates, they and the firearms they can be used with are banned under Ballot Measure 114.

 Section 11 contains language that possessors of large capacity magazines are required to permanently alter an ammunition feeding device to be not capable, now or in the future, of accepting more than ten rounds of ammunition.
 Also, firearms dealers must dispose of their stock of large capacity magazines unless they can "permanently alters any large-capacity magazine in the gun dealer's inventory or custody so that it is not capable, upon alteration or in the future, of accepting more than 10 rounds of ammunition or permanently alter the magazine so it is no longer a (sic)"17 Ballot Measure 114 Section 11(2)(a)(C).
 This language is not contained in any offered statutory language from other states.
-The court finds the concept of permanently altering large capacity magazines is a demonstrated impossibility based upon the testimonies of Mr. Springer and other plaintiffs' witnesses and Mr. Yurgealitis, the defendants' witness.
+The court finds the concept of permanently altering large capacity magazines was demonstrated to be impossible based upon the testimonies of Mr. Springer and other plaintiffs' witnesses and Mr. Yurgealitis, the defendants' witness.
 There is no practical way to permanently alter large capacity magazines.
 All alterations can be quickly reversed well within six minutes.
-See Gortmaker.
+See Gortmaker, id.